nhm-herpetology/museum-NGS-training/Unit_01/Molecular_Lab/README.md

 20. Add 200 uL 10 mM Tris to dried beads and resuspend the beads in solution by removing the tube from the magnet rack.
 This may require gently flicking the tube to get the beads back into solution.
 You may then need to centrifuge the tube to return the beads to the solution to the bottom of the tube.

 21. Place 1.5 mL tube on magnet rack.
 Allow beads to seperate (~5 min)
->The purified DNA is now in the supernatent.
+>The purified DNA is now in the supernatant.

 22. Remove 200 uL extracted DNA and place in a new, sterile 1.5 mL microcentifuge tube.